inkVerb/VIP/201-shell/Lesson-12.md

 # The Take

-- `alsamixer` controls audio volume from the terminal

 ## **more, less, head & tail** display the contents of a file in small amounts
 - `more`
   - One page at a time: Spacebar